-If you have callused, dry and cracked feet that make you utterly conscious when wearing open footwear, then you’re not alone.
+If you have hard, dry and cracked feet that make you utterly conscious when wearing open footwear, then you’re not alone.
 This is a pretty common issue that affects a lot of people.
-Lack of moisture, wearing ill-fitting footwear, soaps, heat and humidity and ageing are some of the main causes of your feet becoming dehydrated.
+Lack of moisture, wearing ill-fitted footwear, soaps, heat and humidity and ageing are some of the main causes of your feet become dehydrated.

-As common as this problem is, the good news is that it is not difficult to remedy.
-A little effort is all it takes to achieve feet that are worthy of featuring in a footwear commercial.
-Yup, these amazing remedies will help get rid of all the dryness and reveal baby-soft feet in just a few days.
+As common as this problem is, the good news is that it is equally easy to cure.
+A little effort is all it takes to achieve feet that worthy of featuring in a footwear commercial.
+These simple yet amazing remedies will help get rid of all the dryness and reveal baby-soft feet in just a few days.
 Read on to find out what they are...

 - Regular exfoliation

 - Foot soak

 - Moisturise every night

 - Choose the right footwear

 All of us know the exfoliation helps to get rid of dead skin build-up and therefore, this simple technique is the perfect way to clean and moisturise the dead and dry skin on your heels.
 To make a really simple and quick DIY scrub, mix together some honey, warm water and sugar.
 This scrub will eliminate dead skin and make your feet soft and smooth.

 Foot soak is another great way to get rid of dry, damaged feet.
 The act of soaking your feet helps to hydrate and calm dry skin as well as improve circulation in the area to prevent future dryness.
 Remember to add a little vinegar to any foot soak to help disinfect the feet and get rid of foot odour, if any.

 Use a pumice stone